 “The future of horticulture does lie in the work of people discovering or creating new plants,” Smith said.
 “Hybridizing is an ongoing learning experience, and the more I learn the more I realize I need to learn.”

 Editor’s Note: This article first published in the Richmond Times-Dispatch, in May 2013.
 Since this article first published, we’ve had alot of inquiries at the Admissions Desk about where you can find ‘Ginter Spicy White.’
 I’ll try to post some directions here, although it’s a bit hard to find, and off the beaten path.
 You’ll find it in our test bed, which is behind the Conservatory.
 The easiest way to get there is to walk through the Children’s Garden and up behind the Lucy Payne Minor & Streb Gardens on the service road.
 You’ll see an irrigation lake on your right, and the test beds just before it.
+Please use extreme caution whenever you are in areas not on the visitor map, like service roads, because these are active roads for work vehicles.
 ‘Ginter Spicy White’ is one of the largest and tallest trees in the test bed, with lighter colored leaves, and big blooms with a slight pink tinge.
 Make sure you stop to smell it when you find it!
 The fragrance is so wonderful. ~Jonah Holland